-Treatment of both sprains and strains focuses on control of the initial pain and swelling, followed by adequate rest to allow healing.
+Treatment of both sprains and strains focuses on control of the initial pain and swelling with PRICE therapy and painkillers, followed by adequate rest to allow healing.

 Elastic bandages may then be used to support or immobilise the injured area while it heals.
 A sprained ankle or knee often calls for crutches to keep weight off the joint for a day or two while it heals.
 In some cases, bracing or casting is needed.
 To speed healing, doctors may also recommend treatment from a physiotherapist after the initial swelling is controlled.
 Occasionally, surgery may be needed to repair a torn ligament.